-So, a couple years ago, I discovered that I could make my own panties!
-I got a free pattern from online, and man, i was super excited.
+A couple years ago I discovered that I could make my own panties!
+I got a free pattern from online, and man, I was super excited.
 I carried them around in my purse to show everyone.

 These were intended to be a more cheeky bikini pattern, but the back is a little more full coverage.
 I am updating the back side to be a little more cheeky and will update that when I have a chance.